Advice following Peritoneal Dialysis catheter insertion

 You should:

-• contact the PD Team at Gloucestershire Royal Hospital if any fluid leaks through the dressing (the number is at the end of this page).
+- contact the PD Team at Gloucestershire Royal Hospital if any fluid leaks through the dressing - the telephone number is at the end of this page.

-• take pain relief as advised if needed.
-The area may be tender for the first few weeks following insertion.
+- take pain relief as advised, if needed.
+The PD insertion site may be tender for the first few weeks.

-• You should: be prescribed laxatives, (medication to assist bowel movement).
-If you are having loose bowel motions please ask the PD Team for advice.
+- take your prescribed laxatives, (medication to assist bowel movement).
+If you are having loose bowel motions, please ask the PD Team for advice.
 This could be a sign of constipation and may cause the catheter to stop working or move into the wrong position.

-• have a shower until the exit site is healed.
+- do not have a shower until the insertion site has healed.
 You will be told by the PD nurses when you are able to have a shower again.
-This is usually after 2 weeks.
+This is usually 2 weeks following insertion.

-• remove your catheter exit site dressing yourself while the site is healing.
-This increases the risk of infection.
-Do not let anyone else, apart from trained PD staff, remove your dressing unless it is an emergency.
-Do not try and peek at the site.
-This advice is for everyone and includes non PD doctors, GP’s, district nurses and family, unless they have been given specific instructions by the PD nurse.
+- do not try and peek at the insertion site.
+This advice is for everyone, including non-PD doctors, GP’s, district nurses and family members, unless they have been given specific instructions by the PD nurse.

-• lift anything heavy.
-Lifting heavy objects puts pressure on your abdomen and can cause a lump to develop through the muscle wall.
+- do not lift anything heavy.
+Lifting heavy objects will put pressure on your abdomen and may cause a lump to develop through the muscle wall.
 If you notice anything unusual, please contact the PD team.

-• drive for 1 to 2 weeks as the seat belt can cause pressure on your abdomen and may cause friction over the wound sites.
+- do not drive for 1 to 2 weeks as the seat belt can cause pressure on your abdomen which may cause friction over the wound sites.
 It may also invalidate your motor insurance.

 Contact information